Time : Saturday 2pm-4.15pm

 Platform : ZOOM Cloud Meeting

-On 5 September 2020, Guan Yin Citta, Singapore held yet another online Buddhism in Plain Terms (BIPT) Group Study (in English) that focused on the Perfection of Diligence, which constitutes one of the Six Paramitas or Perfections, the Perfections of Giving and Morality.
+On 22 August 2020, Guan Yin Citta, Singapore held yet another online Buddhism in Plain Terms (BIPT) Group Study (in English) that focused on two of the Six Paramitas or Perfections, the Perfections of Giving and Morality.

 Let us now look at some comments from participants: